Cog-Creators/Red-DiscordBot/docs/guide_slash_and_interactions.rst

         async def bark(self, ctx: commands.Context):
             await ctx.send("Bark", ephemeral=True)

-After syncing your cog via the :ref:`Slash<core-command-slash>` command, you'll be able to use the commands as both a slash and text command.
+After syncing your cog via the :ref:`[p]slash<core-command-slash>` command, you'll be able to use the commands as both a slash and text command.

 ---------------------
 Context Menu Commands